paul-hammant/tbd/content/_index.md

 and helps to make Continuous Delivery a reality.

 Small team Trunk-Based Development versus Scaled Trunk-Based Development is a subject to team size and the rate/size of commits.
 Where a team has left "small" and transitioned to scaled is subject to practitioner debate.
-Regardless, team perform a full "pre integrate" build (compile, unit tests, integration tests),  before committing/pushing the code elsewhere.
+Regardless, teams perform a full "pre integrate" build (compile, unit tests, integration tests) on their dev workstations, before committing/pushing the code elsewhere.

 ## Claims